-Thomas Creek has also nurtured new brewery projects by brewing beers for several start-ups including for Wild Heaven Craft Beers, a superb little brewery in the Atlanta area.
-The latest new brewery they are working with is Birds Fly South (see below).
+Thomas Creek has also nurtured new brewery projects by brewing beers for several during their start-up phase, including some excellent newer breweries like Wild Heaven Craft Beers, a superb little brewery in the Atlanta area, and Greenville’s Birds Fly South Ale Project.

 2054 Piedmont Highway

 They operate out of an attractive modern building housing their production equipment and tap room.
 Brewery 85 celebrated its 2nd anniversary on January 30, 2016.